To Love a Country

 Haz tu pedido de preventa ahora por $19.80

 Yet more than an illuminating examination of the past, To Love a Country is also a story of hope for the future.
-It is a moving reflection on how to maintain faith in the American promise and the responsibility we all share in reimagining a country’s mores through the lens of global solidarity and cultural exchange.
-By learning from movements that have transcended borders and ideologies—and by listening to the voices of reformers like Abraham Lincoln, Martin Luther King Jr., and Mahatma Gandhi—Erdozain leads the way to a renewed commitment to the values of equality, liberty, justice, and love for one’s country.
+It is a moving reflection on how to maintain faith in the American promise in a time of division and despair.
+By learning from movements that have transcended borders and ideologies—and by listening to the voices of reformers like Jane Addams, Martin Luther King Jr., and Mahatma Gandhi—Erdozain leads the way to a renewed commitment to the values of liberty, equality, and justice.

 Todavía no hay opiniones